Research: Future Scheduler Architecture

 Open Questions

-- What minimum per-CPU queue split closes the current thread-scale milestone without prematurely designing the whole fair scheduler?
+- What is the minimum per-CPU queue split that closes the full-SMP scalability milestone (Phase F.5) without prematurely designing the full fair scheduler?

 behind the benchmark-only